xiaoxiae/videos/WORKFLOW.md

 		- resources used
 		- source code
 		- music
-3. run `build.py`, creating the video assets (video segments and still videos at the end of each one)
+3. run `./build`, creating the video assets
+	- don't forget @fade decorators where needed!
-	- scene classes that should be transparently rendered must start with `Transparent`
+	- scene classes that should be transparently rendered must start with `Transparent`!

-### Using VectorMagic
-1. on Windows: convert the picture using basic settings, save to SVG
-2. on Linux:
-	- remove background
-	- ungroup everything
-	- convert everything to path (for good mesure, but it likely already is)
-	- outset a few times, else it will be rendered incorrectly
-		- might need to Edit > Preferences > Behavior and edit steps if it outsets by too much
-		- there is a bug in InkScape that removes the color after outsetting; to fix this, edit the file such that each path has the following style format: `style="color:#000000;fill:#3a302c;-inkscape-stroke:none"` (removing fill and opacity in the process); use a Vim macro to do this

 ### Using OBS
 - the profiles and scenes are all in the `OBS/` directory